marshrossney/nflows-xy/README.md

 The important subcommands are
 - `train`: Trains a new model from scratch
-- `hmc`: Use the trained model in the [flow-HMC algorithm](https://arxiv.org/abs/2302.08408) (often called 'field transformation' HMC).
+- `fhmc`: Use the trained model in the [flow-HMC algorithm](https://arxiv.org/abs/2302.08408) (often called 'field transformation' HMC).

 Other subcommands are
 - `test`: Computes some test metrics on a trained model.
-These metrics are computed whenever `train` or `hmc` are run, but it can be useful to run them separately
+These metrics are computed whenever `train` or `fhmc` are run, but it can be useful to run them separately
-- `hmc-benchmark`: This just runs HMC without any flow/field transformation.
+- `hmc`: This just runs HMC without any flow/field transformation.

 Example `.yaml` configuration files can be found in the `examples` folder.